solidmecha/solidmecha.com/content/game/phliptic.md

 gamefile = "phliptic"
 +++

 Drag and drop pieces onto the board.
+Push and Plus Specials will effect controlled pieces.